rutgers-apl/rlibm-32/README.md

 See the PLDI 2021 paper and its accompanying extended technical report at https://arxiv.org/pdf/2104.04043.pdf.
 It extends our RLIBM work to work with 32-bit types.
 If you want to know more about RLIBM, see the POPL 2021 paper at https://www.cs.rutgers.edu/~santosh.nagarakatte/papers/rlibm-popl-2021.pdf

+More details on the RLIBM project is available on the RLIBM project page at https://people.cs.rutgers.edu/~sn349/rlibm/

 Currently, RLIBM-32 supports a number of elementary functions for float and posit32 representations.

 ### List of float functions supported by RLIBM-32